Rita F. Redberg

-Rita Fran Redberg (born December 27, 1956) is an American cardiologist and the editor-in-chief of JAMA Internal Medicine (JAMA IM).
+Rita Fran Redberg (born December 27, 1956) is an American cardiologist and was the editor-in-chief of JAMA Internal Medicine (JAMA IM) from 2009 to 2023.

 Early life and education

 Redberg was born on December 27, 1956 in Brooklyn, New York.
 She attended James Madison High School and was among the first students enrolled in City-as-School, an experiential learning high school that allowed students to have educational experiences all over New York City.
 During the program, she chose to work at a hospital, shadowing doctors.
 Following high school, Redberg majored in biology at Cornell University.

 Following Cornell, Redberg completed her medical degree at Perelman School of Medicine at the University of Pennsylvania while simultaneously earning her Master of Science degree in Health Policy and Administration at the London School of Economics.
 She then accepted a residency and fellowship position at the Columbia University Medical Center, Mount Sinai Hospital, and the Cardiovascular Research Institute at the University of California, San Francisco (UCSF) Medical Center.